 In this article we take a look at what it takes to give Herbal Compress massages, and we discuss the quality of Thai Herbal Ball Compress Massage Training Courses and Classes offered in Thailand.
-To find Thai Massage schools and teachers that offer Herbal Ball Massage Training, please visit or Thailand Training page and use one of our Shortlists or Filter Engine.

 First, in general, we’d like to make a distinction between the techniques and application of herbal compresses (how and when to do it) on one side, and the herbal composition of the compresses (what kind of herbs are used and what for) on the other side.
 Herbal Compress Massage classes can focus on one or both of the aspects, in variable levels of training-depth.

 The herbal ball compress or herbal pack is a (often cotton) wrapped mix of herbs, steamed (in a bamboo or electrical steamer) and when hot, applied to the body by pressing, gliding or smearing in circular, linear and/or rolling movements.
 As said, compresses can be cold also, depending on the application or goal of the treatment.

 Sometimes herbal compresses are used as an integral part of a Thai Massage or Thai Abdominal Massage (Chi Nei Tsang) treatment session to warm up and open up the body before a session and to soothe the muscles and organs after a session.
 Yet, note that herbal compress massage can also be given as a complete full body massage treatment.